somedeveloper00/DotsSample/README - Copy.md

 <video src="https://raw.githubusercontent.com/somedeveloper00/DotsSample/main/ArticleRes/out-1.mp4" controls></video>

 ## Physics
 We need to install **Unity Physics** package first.
 Then assign physics to the spawning spheres as you'd normally do.
 Nothing new about this one.

+> After you install the Unit Physics package, regular physics components will work as Authoring when the GameObject bakes into Entity, so you don't need to change physics components after this migration.

-Now let's modify out movement system so instead of moving by LocalTransform, it moves by physics.
+Then let's modify our movement system so instead of moving by LocalTransform, it moves by physics.
 ```csharp
 // runs every fixed update
 [UpdateInGroup(typeof(FixedStepSimulationSystemGroup))]